worldbank/pti_on_colab/README.md

 ## Technical notes:
-TBA
+None.

-## Contributors
+## Contributors:
-- Eigo Tateishi (transplanting the original to the Colab ver)
+- Eigo Tateishi (transplanting the original to the Colab ver) / No longer working on this repo/project.
-- Grace Doherty (the original coder)
+- Grace Doherty (the original coder) / No longer working on this repo/project.
-- Walker Kosmidou-Bradley (expert input)
+- Walker Kosmidou-Bradley (expert input) / Contact person

 The World Bank (2024)